Yuniesky Betancourt: Leones de Yucatán

+Guerreros de Oaxaca

+On 11 March 2018, Betancourt was traded to the Guerreros de Oaxaca.
+In 56 games he hit .406/.426/.558 with 4 home runs, 49 RBIs and 5 stolen bases.

-Return to Cuba
+Return to Cuba and later life

-In late March of 2019, it was reported that Betancourt had successfully repatriated and joined the Santa Clara team in the Villa Clara Provincial League.
+In late March 2019, it was reported that Betancourt had successfully repatriated and joined the Santa Clara team in the Villa Clara Provincial League.
 He thus became the first Cuban ex-MLB player to return to the Cuban national baseball system.
 Betancourt is expected to rejoin Villa Clara for the 2019–20 Cuban National Series, as he has previously stated a desire to finish his career playing for his hometown team.

+In April 2024, Betancourt was arrested after being accused of defrauding Chicago-based insurance provider Kemper in Florida.
+He and three others were charged with filing false insurance claims, an organized scheme to defraud, faking an accident, and third-degree grand theft.